-Even though these water sources are pretty much the same as what comes from your tap, they charge up to 1,900 times the price of tap water – bad news for wallet, health and environment alike.
+Even though most bottled water sources are pretty much the same as what comes from your faucet, water bottlers charge up to 1,900 times the price of tap water — bad news for your wallet, health, and environment alike.

-Be sure to purchase a reusable bottle that you can take with you on-the-go.
-Nalgene now makes BPA-free plastic bottles, but Sigg and Kleen Kanteen make bottles from aluminum and stainless steel, which are better than plastic from a recycling and resource standpoint.
+Be sure to purchase a reusable bottle that you can take with you when you’re on the go.
+Nalgene makes BPA-free plastic bottles.
+Among the best metal bottle options are Sigg and Klean Kanteen, which make bottles from aluminum and stainless steel.
+Both metals are better than plastic from a recycling and resource standpoint.

 6. Wash With Care